JCohen72/Tempo/README.md

 Tempo is actively being developed.

 ## License
-© 2025 Joseph E. Cohen.
-All rights reserved.
-No part of this software—including its source code, design, or documentation—may be reproduced, distributed, or transmitted in any form or by any means, without prior written permission from the copyright holder.
+This project is proprietary.
+All rights are reserved.
+No part of this software—including its source code, design, or documentation—may be reproduced or distributed without prior written permission from the copyright holder.
+For complete details on the licensing terms, please refer to the LICENSE file in the root directory.

 ## Acknowledgements